lissasimp/Server-APIs-Practise/README.md

 # Server-APIs-Weather-Dashboard

-This project is about creating an app that allows users to see the weather forecast for cities of their choosing. **I learnt a lot in this project and I feel like my understanding of HTML, CSS, Github and Github Pages has really improved.** I am becoming quicker at debugging my code and know some of the common errors to check first, such as missing divs.
-My confidence is improving.
-Bootstrap has been a really interesting topic to learn about and I am looking forward to using it in future projects.
-This portfolio highlights my work to date as well as the thought processes behind it.
-This portfolio will be added to and developed as my own personal knowledge deepens and I have more projects to showcase to potential employers.

 Server APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Your Challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.